History of Court TV in Timeline

 1999: Second Logo

-On September 7, 2001, Court TV Canada, a Canadian version of the channel, was launched by CHUM Limited.
+On September 7, 2001, Court TV Canada, a Canadian version of the channel, launched.

-In 2001, Court TV purchased The Smoking Gun, a website focusing on legal items such as mug shots and other public documents.
+In 2001, Court TV purchased The Smoking Gun, a website that focuses on legal items such as mug shots and other public documents pertaining to famous individuals and cases.

 In 2001, Court TV purchased the website Crime Library, which provided detailed information about infamous crimes and how they were solved.

-February 3, 2003: Court TV Plus Debuted on Sirius Satellite Radio
+February 3, 2003: Court TV Plus Debuts on Sirius Satellite Radio

-On February 3, 2003, Court TV Plus debuted on Sirius Satellite Radio, featuring audio from Court TV programs, launched on Channel 134.
+On February 3, 2003, Court TV Plus debuted on Sirius Satellite Radio, featuring audio from Court TV programs on Channel 134.

 In September 2005, Court TV Plus on Sirius Satellite Radio was moved to Channel 110.